-- Staked additional mineral claims that expanded the project's contiguous land package to more than 100 km2; - Undertaken a massive historic data compilation and verification process, which included the review of more than 200 technical reports generated by more than 80 operators between 1934 and 2017, digitized data from more than 1,200 drill holes totaling more than 183,000 metres of drilling over that period; - Located many historic collars and surveyed them with differential GPS to determine precise locations; and - Developed new structural and grade-tonnage models for the Fontana Project to guide future exploration activities
+- Staked additional mineral claims that expanded the project's contiguous land package to more than 100 km2; - Undertaken a historic data compilation and verification process, which included the review of more than 200 technical reports generated by more than 80 operators between 1934 and 2017, digitized data from more than 1,200 drill holes totaling more than 183,000 metres of drilling over that period; - Located certain historic collars and surveyed them with differential GPS to determine precise locations; and - Developed new structural and grade-tonnage models for the Fontana Project to guide future exploration activities.

-Kiboko has engaged an independent third party to author a NI 43-101 report.
-An audit of the Tres-Or and Kiboko geologic models and recommendations for drilling programs that will evaluate the project using coarse gold specific drilling, sampling, and assaying techniques are in preparation.
+Kiboko engaged an independent third party to author a NI 43-101 report.
+An audit of the Tres-Or and Kiboko geologic models and recommendations for drilling programs that evaluated the project using coarse gold specific drilling, sampling, and assaying techniques was prepared.
+During the period, Tres-Or received a copy of the report from Kiboko titled "Harricana Gold Project Technical Report, Duverny Township, Quebec with an effective date of November 30, 2020 and an issue date of July 6, 2021.
+Tres-Or identified deficiencies in the report which have not been addressed.
+Kiboko has submitted the report to the BC Securities Commission for pre-review with the intent to raise capital via an IPO process.